 David R. Cole is an Associate Professor in Education at Western Sydney University, Australia, and the founder of the Institute of Interdisciplinary Research into the Anthropocene.
 He researches in the inter-linked areas of globalisation, critical thinking, literacies, the philosophy of education, and the work of Gilles Deleuze.

 Elizabeth Gresson (formerly Grierson) is an academic and lawyer with PhD in Education and Juris Doctor in Law.
-After ten years at AUT, in 2005 she moved to Australia as Dean of Art at RMIT University Melbourne, retiring as Emeritus Professor in 2015.
-In 2016, she returned to New Zealand, married her long-time partner Nicholas L. Gresson, changing her name from Grierson to Gresson.
-She diversified from education to law and now practices as a barrister at Vulcan Chambers, Auckland and a consultant in education.
-She continues to contribute to scholarly research and publications with a focus on critical perspectives in law, education and aesthetics.
-Education http://elizabethgrierson.com / Law www.gressonlaw.com
+After ten years at AUT, Auckland, in 2005 she became Dean of Art at RMIT University Melbourne, retiring as Emeritus Professor in 2015.
+After marrying Nicholas L. Gresson in 2016, she changed her name from Grierson to Gresson.
+She now practices as a barrister at Vulcan Chambers, Auckland and a consultant in education focusing on critical perspectives in law, education and aesthetics.

 Jennifer Bleazby is senior lecturer in the Faculty of Education, Monash University, Australia.
 Prior to taking up her position at Monash University, she worked as a philosophy, history, humanities and media studies teacher in both government and independent secondary schools.
 Her main areas of research are philosophy of education; philosophy for children; ethics and religion in schools; children’s rights; curriculum theory; feminist philosophy; and pragmatism, especially the philosophy of John Dewey.